• About

 Jessica's Notes

-• For best results, keep leftovers stored in an airtight container in the refrigerator.
-Enjoy within 3-4 days.
+• For best results, transfer leftovers to an airtight container in the refrigerator and enjoy within 3-4 days.
+Freezing is not recommended.

 • Try this with other veggies - broccoli would be especially delicious!